flaviostutz/cdk-practical-constructs/README.md

 # cdk-practical-constructs

-A collection of CDK constructs for making the development of AWS based applications easier and safer in a practical way.
+A collection of CDK constructs and utilities for making the development of AWS based applications easier and safer in a practical way.

 See examples for BaseNodeJsLambda and OpenApiGatewayLambda below.